shaneoston72/CV/README.md

 I invite you to read on as you consider my application.
 Let's discuss ways that a well-trained, eager junior developer can enhance your team.

 ### Skills
 Before Makers I could create the simplest of web pages with HTML and CSS.
-Today I can create full stack applications using technologies such as Ruby on Rails, Javascript and AngularJS (see my contribution to [**Leave**](https://github.com/shaneoston72/smartAlarm-mobile).
+Today I can create full stack applications using technologies such as Ruby on Rails, Javascript and AngularJS (see my contribution to [**Leave**](https://github.com/shaneoston72/smartAlarm-mobile)).
 Before Makers Academy I could not tell you about RESTful APIs let alone create one.
 After Makers Academy I can create one and strap Angular and Ionic SPAs to it.

+The number one skill that my cohort seems to agree that I possess is an ability to quickly sort through complex technologies to learn the key aspects of the tech and then convey this new knowledge to my teammates.

+I have training and hands-on work in object-oriented design principles and programming, and pair programming gained from 16 weeks of intense, focused study and practice.

+I bring a passion for elegantly designed, “clean” code and a creative, fun approach to coding to your team.

+I am eager to continue to expand my knowledge of my chosen profession by standing on the shoulders of senior developers and participating in a supportive, innovative development team.

+I have experience managing multi-year projects, from strategic planning throughout development, deployment, support, and training.

+I am a relatable, cross-cultural leader with dual citizenship in the UK and US and numerous collaborations with colleagues from UK and North America.

+### Projects
 Here's a sampling of some the work I participated in at Makers Academy.
 Projects are listed in chronological order to demonstrate the increasing complexity of the work we did.

 | Project                                                                                                                         | Summary                                                                                          | Technologies                                          |